Vamsiteja30/Brandeye/README.md

 - Add authentication

 ## Contact
-For questions about this implementation, contact the development team.
+For questions about this implementation, Dm me.